blbadger/blbadger.github.io/input-generation.md

 ![convolved keyboard]({{https://blbadger.github.io}}/neural_networks/generated_keyboard.png)

+### Generating Images using Transformation Resiliency

-The final prior we will add is for transformational resiliency.
+Next we will add transformational resiliency.
 The idea here is that we want to generate images that the model does not classify very differently if a small transformation is applied.
 This transformation could be a slight change in color, a change in image resolution, a translation or rotation, among other possibilities.
 Along with a Gaussian convolution, we also apply to the first three quarters of all images one of five re-sizing transformations.

 Re-sizing may be accomplished using the `torch.nn.functional.interpolate()` module, which defaults to a interpolation mode of nearest neighbors.
 This is identical to the k-nearest neighbors algorithm with a value of $k=1$ fixed.
 For images, the value of the center of a pixel is taken to be the value across the area of the entire pixel such that the new pixel's center always lies inside one pixel or another (or on a border).
 To make this clearaer, suppose we were down-sampling an image by a factor of around 1.5.
 For the new pixel centered on a red dot for clarity, there is